 7. Give up on your fears

 Give up the fear of cheating on one another, the fear of falling out of love, the fear of having your present relationship become as toxic as the previous ones and so on.
 Get out of your fearful head and into your loving heart.
-Give up on all your fears and love with all your heart.
+Give up on all your fears, love with all your heart, and enjoy a happy marriage.

 “Perfect love casts out fear.
 If fear exists, then there is not perfect love.” ~ A Course In Miracles